 Enphase has partnered with a number of solar panel manufacturers to produce these AC modules, including Solaria (Power XT AC modules), Jinko Solar (Eagle AC), and LG (NeON 2 ACe).
 In early 2018, Panasonic also announced a partnership with Enphase to manufacture a new AC Series as part of their product offerings.

-SunPower developed residential AC modules to use in the SunPower Equinox system, the company’s all-in-one home solar solution.
+SunPower developed residential AC solar panels to use in the SunPower Equinox system, the company’s all-in-one home solar solution.

 Previously, the company used its own microinverter brand in these modules.
-However, in the summer of 2018, Enphase acquired SunPower’s microinverter arm, further positioning themselves as a leader in AC modules.
+However, in the summer of 2018, Enphase acquired SunPower’s microinverter arm, further positioning themselves as a leader in AC solar panels.
 SunPower’s AC Modules will include their own custom line of microinverters from Enphase.

 As far as solar goes, there is never one size fits all: while there are a number of benefits to installing AC modules, there are other good options to consider when choosing your solar equipment.